 - Modify your application so that your usage is less than 25 000 map loads per day.

-- Enroll for automated billing of excess map loads in the Google APIs Console.
+- Enroll for automated billing of excess map loads in the Google Developers Console.

-- Purchase a Maps API for Business license.
+- Purchase a Google Maps API for Work license.

 Purchasing Additional Quota